raritycatchme/hvacdoctor/readme.md

 <H5>An unoffical project for ecobee by Jason Harder </h6>

+HVAC Doctor is a program that will take reports from your ecobee thermostat (downloaded through your account at ecobee.com) and assess what could be happening with it (as we would)

 Right now these docs are mainly a to do list

 <ol>